purton-tech/rust-on-nails/rust-on-nails.com/content/docs/continuous-integration/build.md

 earthly -P +all
 ```

-The build will happend and you should see the executable being created.
+The build will happened and you should see the executable being created.

 ## Building Containers